MARKETS & COMPETITION

-At Stanford, I fell in love with the parallels of capitalism and evolution.
+At Stanford, I fell in love with the parallels between capitalism and evolution.
 The underlying force of both capitalism and evolution is competition for scarce resources.
-With evolution, it is in the form of survival of the fittest and natural selection, as all living things compete against each other for food, shelter, and land in the pursuit of the survival and proliferation of the species.
+For evolution, it is in the form of survival of the fittest and natural selection, as all living things compete against each other for food, shelter, and land in the pursuit of the survival and proliferation of the species.

 In the case of capitalism, competition is in the form of companies competing against each other for customers, employees, ideas, and materials in the pursuit of survival and growth.
 Capitalism is a human construct that has created incredible value for society.
 Of course, it isn’t perfect and does have some limitations, such as the focus on short-term gains that often create long-term societal externalities, which are costs that must be accounted for by society, such as pollution, deforestation, disease, and other maladies that will have to be paid by future generations.

 We’re going to fly through the fundamentals of most introductory microeconomics classes.
 The theory behind markets and competition is critical for strategic leaders to understand, for every company competes in some market(s) against some form of competition.